 Abbie in the Attic

-But in fairness "Secrets in the Attic" is not just about Michael's ability to move around an old house without a creak we also have the murder which he is falsely accused of.
+But in fairness "Secrets in the Attic" is not just about Michael's ninja like ability to move around an old house without a creak we also have the murder which he is falsely accused of.
 Plus on top of that we have a bit of romance as Callie falls for him in a huge way.
-The thing is that the whole mystery side of things, as in the murder, just doesn't grip you and it seems that the writers felt the same as there are extra, almost random bits of mystery added in which have little purpose other than to fill the story out and make it 90 minutes.
+The thing is that the whole mystery side of things, as in the murder, just doesn't grip you and it seems that the writers felt the same as there are extra, almost random, bits of mystery added in which have little purpose other than to fill the movie out and make it 90 minutes.

 What this all boils down to is that "Secrets in the Attic" is just a middle of the road, modern, made for TV thriller which ends up as much about the look of the cast as the actual story.
-It isn't so much that "Secrets in the Attic" is a bad movie but one which suffers from some typical flaws when it comes to the TV movie genre.
+It isn't so much that "Secrets in the Attic" is a bad movie but it is one which suffers from some typical flaws when it comes to the TV movie genre.